AckerlyXu/heima/articles/app-service-web/web-sites-restore.md

 5. Click **Download** or **Delete** depending on what you want to do.

 ## <a name="OperationLogs"></a> Monitor a restore operation
-To see details about the success or failure of the app restore operation, navigate to the **Activity Log** blade in the Azure portal preview.
+To see details about the success or failure of the app restore operation, navigate to the **Activity Log** blade in the Azure Portal.

 Scroll down to find the desired restore operation and click to select it.